Determining the bubble nucleation efficiency of low-energy nuclear recoils in superheated C$_3$F$_8$ dark matter detectors: Constraints on bubble nucleation efficiency for nuclear recoils

 \subsubsection{Uncertainties on calibration thresholds}

 The five nuisance parameters capturing systematic uncertainty on the thresholds at which calibration data are taken are shown in Table~\ref{nuisance_1}.
-The four pressure and temperature (PT) uncertainties represent the errors caused by mis-calibration of a chamber's pressure and temperature transducers (typically taken to be 1 psi and 0.1$^{\circ}$C), as well as variations in pressure and temperature during the course of a run.
+The four pressure and temperature (PT) uncertainties represent the errors caused by miscalibration of a chamber's pressure and temperature transducers (typically taken to be 1 psi and 0.1$^{\circ}$C), as well as variations in pressure and temperature during the course of a run.
 These variations are modeled as coherent across a given experimental setup to minimize the number of nuisance parameters included in the analysis.
-Treating the PT variations in this way is conservative, in that it decreases the $\chi^2$ cost associated with coherent fluctuations in threshold.
+Treating the PT variations in this way is conservative, in that it decreases the $\chi^2$ cost associated with coherent fluctuations in the threshold.

 The final nuisance parameter impacting threshold is a global parameter representing uncertainty translating thresholds in our calibration chambers to thresholds in PICO-60.
-Put another way, the two threshold fenceposts given in Section~\ref{SS:model} are \emph{defined} to be the PICO-60 operating condition, and this nuisance parameter captures all uncertainty on the threshold energy that condition corresponds to.
-This includes fundamental uncertainties in the Seitz threshold calculation (e.g.\ uncertainty in the Tolman length) as well as systematic mis-calibration of the pressure and temperature transducers in PICO-60.
+Put another way, the two threshold fenceposts given in Sec.\ \ref{SS:model} are \emph{defined} to be the PICO-60 operating condition, and this nuisance parameter captures all uncertainty on the corresponding threshold energy.
+This includes fundamental uncertainties in the Seitz threshold calculation (e.g.\ uncertainty in the Tolman length, see Sec.\ \ref{SS: bubble formation} \cite{Tolman,TolmanPICO}) as well as systematic miscalibration of the pressure and temperature transducers in PICO-60.